Welcome

 RUSSELL S. REYNOLDS JR.

-Russell S. Reynolds Jr. is descended from an old farming family in Greenwich dating back to 1645.
-He and his wife Debbie live in an historic home on Taconic Road that was built in 1848 as the Parsonage of the Stanwich Congregational Church.
-They restored the house and then formed the Stanwich Historic District comprising 16 properties located on Taconic Road between the old Stanwich church and North Stanwich Road.
+Russell S. Reynolds Jr. is a descendant of a farming family whose roots in Greenwich date to 1645.
+He and his wife Debbie lived for many years in a historic home on Taconic Road that was built in 1848 as the Parsonage for the Stanwich Congregational Church.
+They restored the house and then formed the Stanwich Historic District, which comprises 16 properties located on Taconic Road between the old Stanwich church and North Stanwich Road.
 Russ is a member of the Advisory Board of the Greenwich Historical Society and has served on the board of directors several times.
-He is a former Trustee of Mystic Seaport Museum, and Chaired the Capital campaign of Greenwich Hospital twice as Head of its development committee.
-He is President of the American Friends of the Mary Rose, which built a museum housing the remains of the famous Tudor ship which sank in1545 off of the coast of Portsmouth England.
-He is the former CEO and founder of Russell Reynolds Associates and currently Chairman of RSR Partners.
+He is a former Trustee of Mystic Seaport Museum and Chaired the Capital campaign of Greenwich Hospital twice as Head of its development committee.
+He is a commodore of the Mary Rose Trust's Flag Officer Club.
+The Mary Rose Trust built a museum housing the remains of the famous Tudor ship which sank in 1545 off the coast of Portsmouth England.
+He is the former CEO and founder of Russell Reynolds Associates and currently is Chairman Emeritus of RSR Partners.

 ANNE H. YOUNG